macmanes-lab/protocols/TagSeq.md

 **MUST CONTINUE**

+***Please note that the XP bead type is now changing from Agencourt RNAClean XP beads to AMPure XP beads for the remainder of the protocol***

 #### 17) Cleanup (1.5x SPRI) to remove reaction buffer and PCR primers: 45 minutes

   - increase reaction to 40uL with sterile water
 ****LK & AL did not add any water at this point (Shishkin says to increase to 25uL with water, but we already had 25 uL)
-  - Add 1.5x reaction volume SPRI beads (60 uL) to the sample in new tubes, and mix up/down 10x
+  - Add 1.5x reaction volume AMPure XP beads (60 uL) to the sample in new tubes, and mix up/down 10x
 ****LK and & AL added only 37.5 uL of beads at this step (per Shishkin)
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution
   - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
-  - Repeat 80% EtOH wash, and let air dry for 3min (HOW MANY MINUTES??)
+  - Repeat 80% EtOH wash, spin down, and let air dry for 3min
-  - Elute off beads with 10 uL 1x low TE (10 mM Tris, 0.1M EDTA)
+  - Elute off beads with 10 uL 1x low TE (10 mM Tris, 0.1mM EDTA)

 #### 18) QC TEST for Cycle Determination: 40 minutes
   - QC test PCR amplification on Agilent DNA HS chip